sacherjj/CasperLabs/docs/CONTRACTS.md

 Equivalent argument for payment contract is `--payment-name`.

-Note, UREFs are valid only in the context of a specific account.
+Note: names are valid only in the context of the account which called `add_uref`.

 ####  Using a local standalone node